 Washington high school football co-captains die within 48 hours of one another

-A Washington state high school has been left devastated after the co-captains of its football team died within 48 hours of each other.
+A Washington State high school has been left devastated after the co-captains of its football team died within 48 hours of each other.

 Lynnwood High School student Sayon Savorn, 17, committed suicide Saturday night at his home, where he was found by his mother.